eda-ricercatore/gulyas-scripts/notes/python.md

 	function into another function \cite[Chapter 3, pp. 61,68]{Alchin2010};
 	it is used to support preloading arguments (or partial application of a function) \cite[Chapter 3, pp. 61]{Alchin2010};
+	use a decorator to execute boilerplate code in a set of input functions before/after the execution of the returned function
+		\cite[Chapter 3, pp. 68]{Alchin2010}.
-	applications of decorators \cite[Chapter 3, pp. 67-68]{Alchin2010}:
+	- applications of decorators \cite[Chapter 3, pp. 67-68]{Alchin2010}:
 		* access control
 		* cleanup of temporary objects
 		* error handling
 		* caching
 		* logging
-	use a decorator to execute boilerplate code in a set of input functions before/after the execution of the returned function
-		\cite[Chapter 3, pp. 68]{Alchin2010}.
-	A closure is a
+	- A closure is a
 + A flexible function can be customized into a simpler and less flexible function so that its reduced flexibility can be handled by existing API/libraries
 	\cite[Chapter 3, pp. 61]{Alchin2010}.